itamarbarry/Paireyewear_SQL_Project/README.md

 **Overall Project Grade:** 95/100

 ### Repository Contents
-- 📄 **Three PDF reports** summarizing project objectives, insights, and screenshots.
+- 📄 **Three PDF reports** containing project objectives, insights, and all SQL code used in the project.
 - 📈 **Power BI file** with interactive dashboards and analytical reports.
 - 📊 **Excel file** containing the data tables, simulated manually using Python.